BlagaSebastian/Button/README.md

 # Button
-Take your like and choose a button
+Try your luck and choose a button.
+One of the three buttons is the winner, you have only one chance and the winner button is hidden and choused completly random.